 San Juan Creek Flood Control Channel Improvements

 The County of Orange is the lead agency for an important infrastructure project that will enhance flood protection by making improvements to the levees along the San Juan Creek flood control channel.
 This $33 million project is located in San Juan Capistrano and Dana Point, running along San Juan Creek from Stonehill Drive to approximately 2,100 feet upstream on the west side of the levee and 6,000 feet upstream on the east side of the levee.
-The project involves installation of sheet piles with steel anchor columns and tension cables, construction of a reinforced concrete pile cap, construction of reinforced masonry block flood walls, and installation of modified guard cable fencing.
-The project also includes reconstruction of the asphalt bike trail along the west side of the channel.
+The project involves the installation of sheet piles with steel anchor columns and tension cables, construction of a reinforced concrete pile cap, construction of reinforced masonry block flood walls, and installation of modified guard cable fencing.
+The project also includes the reconstruction of the asphalt bike trail along the west side of the channel.
 Construction is scheduled to begin in September 2017, with completion in June 2019.
-For a project overview and map, please click here.
-More information can be found by visiting Orange County Public Works or by calling (714) 245-4500 or firstname.lastname@example.org.
+See our Project Overview and Map (PDF).
+More information can be found by visiting Orange County Public Works, by emailing Orange County, or calling 714-245-4500.

 Bike Path Detour Maps

 The Southern California Regional Rail Authority in partnership with the Orange County Transportation Authority (OCTA) is planning to replace the 100-year-old railroad bridge over San Juan Creek near the southeast corner of the City's Groundwater Recovery Plant and to the east of Descanco Park.
 The current bridge is in need of repair due to its age and condition.
 The existing bridge will remain in place until a new bridge just to the west is constructed.